 Harvest your squash with a sharp knife or pair of garden shears.
 Clip the mature fruit off the vine, leaving a few inches of stem attached to the squash.
 Cutting the stem too short can lead to accidental plant damage, resulting in a shorter shelf life.

-Next, set your squash in a warm, sunny location.
-This can be done inside or outside, but keep an eye on the weather if you decide to cure your squash outside.
-Make sure they’re in full sun or as close to full sun as possible.
+Curing can be done inside or outside, but keep an eye on the weather if you decide to cure your squash outside.
+Make sure it's in full sun or as close to full sun as possible.
 Curing is most effective when the temperature is still warm, with low humidity and decent airflow.
 However, this can be difficult to achieve during fall and winter, so you may see better results curing squash indoors.

 By curing your squash, you can have fresh, delicious squash throughout winter.
 With this simple process, you don’t have to worry about buying squash to satisfy your craving for hearty winter squash soup.
 Instead, make your homegrown squash supplies last for months longer than they otherwise would by curing them in the sun before storing them.

 - Wondering if peppers are fruits or vegetables?
 We have your answers

 - How to grow indoor ivy plants without having them take over your house

 - How to clean carrots from your garden for a tasty meal